Best answer: No! It doesn't! Don't do it! Leave them alone. Hitting villagers with a net accomplishes nothing.

 Nothing.
 Absolutely nothing.
 Okay, it makes them mad at you.
 If you hit them once on accident, it's no harm, no foul.
 However, if you hit a villager repeatedly, they'll get irritated and tell you how they feel about it.

 It's will also lower their friendship with you.
 This won't make villagers move out sooner, it's just a bit mean, and makes it more difficult to earn their photo.

 Does ignoring villagers work to get villagers to move?

 No. This is another myth that's been spread around that doesn't do anything.
 Villagers may choose to leave regardless of how often you talk to them or basically any other friendship-related factor.

 How do I know a villager is moving out?

-There's lots of false information out there on how to get villagers to leave, but the most basic answer is that it's just up to random chance.
-Every so often, you'll see a villager walking around slowly, looking pensive, with a thought bubble above their heads.
+There's lots of false information out there on how to get villagers to leave in Animal Crossing: New Horizons, but the most basic answer is that it's just up to random chance.
+Ever so often, you'll see a villager walking around slowly, looking pensive, with a thought bubble above their heads.
 When you talk to them, they might give you an item, or a new nickname, or something else...or they might say they are thinking of leaving.